-Four strategic states have been selected for their leadership and commitment to change, geographic diversity, differing needs and opportunities, and likelihood to influence reforms in other locations.
-An additional 12 states are involved in Models for Change through participation in action networks.
+Models for Change systems reforms were advanced in four core states: Pennsylvania, Illinois, Louisiana, and Washington.
+These states were strategically selected through a competitive process for their leadership and commitment to change, geographic diversity, differing needs and opportunities, and likelihood to influence reforms in other locations.

 View larger map